-Eat healthy foods and stay active.
-It’s normal to want to rest and indulge in treats during the holidays.
-Don’t overdo it, though!
-Take a brisk walk either before or after a big meal, and make time for exercise.
+It’s normal to want to rest more, and indulge in treats during the holidays.
+In fact, we might want to indulge because of holiday stress.
+Don’t overdo it, though; take a brisk walk either before or after a big meal, and make time for exercise.
 Stay hydrated with pure water, and emphasize fresh fruits and vegetables.
-Too many sweets and rich foods can negatively impact the immune system, so stay focused on eating well as much as possible and indulging with some moderation.
-Better yet, learn to upgrade your traditional favorites with healthier versions: check out some truly amazing whole foods recipes here.
+Too many sweets and rich foods can negatively impact the immune system, so stay focused on eating well, while leaving a little room for any indulgences you may want to enjoy—in moderation.